wptrainingteam/choosing-and-installing-themes/README.md

 ### What to consider when choosing a theme?

-Before you even start to look at themes, it is important to have a solid idea of the purpose and audience for your site.
+Before you even start to look at themes it is important to have a solid idea of the purpose, and audience, for your site.
 Will your site function primarily as a personal blog for friends and family to read?
 Does your site focus on sharing articles and content, like a magazine or newspaper would?
-Or, are you looking to build a site for your business that showcases information about your staff and your services or products?
+Are you looking to build a site for your business that showcases information about your staff, services, or products?

-You will also need to consider the kinds of content you will have for your site.
-Will photography be a main focus?
-If so, you may want to choose a theme that has large featured image areas.
-Will your site just focus on written content?
-If so, choose one with striking typography and a smaller emphasis on images.
+You will also need to consider the kinds of content you will have on your site.
+Will photography be a main focus, if so you may want to choose a theme that has large featured image areas.
+Will your site just focus on written content, if so choose one with striking typography and a smaller emphasis on images.

-One important note: you should select a theme based on how it displays your content and not for specific features.
-You can always add specific features such as restaurant menus, calendars, contact forms and photo galleries via plugins.
+One important note: You should select a theme based on how it displays your content and not for specific features.
+You can always add specific features such as restaurant menus, calendars, contact forms, and photo galleries via plugins.

 ### How to evaluate a theme?

-Once you have you have your list of theme requirements, you will want to narrow down the possible themes.
+Once you have your list of theme requirements, you will want to narrow down the possible themes.
 If you are reviewing themes in the Theme Directory, you can use feature filter option and select the features that are important to you.

 Take a look at what can be customized in each theme.
 Many themes come with additional color palettes, font choices and custom widget areas.
 These are all things that can be adjusted using the WordPress Customizer.

-Some of the important criteria when evaluating a theme:
+Some of the important criteria when evaluating a theme.
-* **Responsive**: Mobile devices are commonly used nowadays for web surfing.
-Choosing a theme that is responsive is no longer an option in order to support various types of smaller screens compared to a computer screen.
+* **Responsiveness**: Mobile devices are commonly used nowadays for web surfing.
+Your theme should be responsive across a wide range of devices in order to support various screen sizes.
 * **Browser Compatibility**: Visitors to your site could be using different kinds of browsers.
-Make sure the selected theme is able to support most of the major browser platforms on computers and mobile devices.
+Make sure your theme is able to support most of the major browser platforms on computers and mobile devices.
 * **Ratings**: A theme with low ratings could mean that the theme has poor design, a lot of bugs or even poor support given by the theme designer.
-Make sure you read the ratings and review when selecting a theme.
+Make sure you read the ratings, and reviews, when selecting a theme.
 * **Budget and Support**: Both of these criteria can be interrelated.
-Premium themes usually cost around $50 to $100 depending on the quality but that also means user can expect better and faster support from the theme designer.
+Premium themes usually cost around $50 to $100 depending on the quality but that also means users can expect better and faster support from the theme designer.
 Free themes normally get support on the WordPress.org support forum.
-* **Compatibility with WordPress and Plugins**: This is one of the important criteria when choosing a theme, especially if you're building a site with extensive usage of plugins.
+* **Compatibility with WordPress and Plugins**: This is one of the most important criteria when choosing a theme, especially if you're building a site with extensive usage of plugins.

 ### Lesson Wrap Up